 So, what to do??
 Paint or stain it?

-If I stained it, I would have to cut off part of the above applique to match the broken- off side, try to figure out some way to remove or even out the top of the cabinet where the can had set and do something with the gouge in the side.
+If I stained it, I would have to cut off part of the above applique to match the broken- off side, try to figure out some way to remove or even out the top of the cabinet where the can have set and do something with the gouge in the side.

 Even still, stain won!